-7.8 Allegations of abuse made against other pupils
+8.11 Allegations of abuse made against other learners (peer on peer abuse)

 We recognise that children are capable of abusing their peers.
 Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".